mroswell/mychatsearch.com/README.md

 - **Resizable sidebar**: Drag the edge to resize
 - **Collapsible sidebar**: Click the arrow to hide/show
 - **Random conversations**: Click the shuffle button to discover random conversations
+- **Scroll to top**: When viewing long conversations, a button appears to quickly scroll back to the top
+- **Service switching**: Toggle between ChatGPT and Claude conversations using the tabs at the top

+### Keyboard Shortcuts

+- **Up/Down Arrow Keys**: Navigate between conversations in the sidebar
+- **Escape**: Clear the current search and return to all conversations
+- **Tab**: Navigate through interface elements (buttons, search box, etc.)
+- **Enter**: Select a conversation when focused

+The interface intelligently switches between keyboard and mouse modes:
+- Using arrow keys disables hover previews until you click again
+- Clicking a conversation enables hover previews for mouse navigation

 ## Privacy & Security